 "Not exactly," Star interrupts.

 "Now what?"
 Kojak asks.
-"Are we going to repel down?” he yells over the intense squealing of the tiny saw.
+"Are we going to repel?” he yells over the intense squealing of the tiny saw.

-For a second he hesitates.
+For a second Kojak hesitates.
 "Damn, you have some neat toys.”

-The butterfly grows as the floor begins to drop away in chunks.
+The butterfly grows as the floor begins to drop away.
+Chunks of meta-steel.
 Kojak jumps, lands behind Star in a saddle of sorts.
 It's firm and warm and growing even more.
 Kojak grabs onto the now oversized drone's backside.
-He wants to ask Star how the thing works because he's never seen one before.
+He wants to ask Star how the thing works because he's never seen one.
 But the world rises before him as the drone plunges into the smoke filled night.
 Above them the walkway is breaking apart, the mini-saw still hard at work.

 Without warning, they are landing.
 It’s smooth compared to an air-train, nearly silent.
-Only their footfalls break the solitude as they both hop from the drone.
-The ground is frozen.
+Only their footfalls break the odd quiet as they hop from the drone.
+The ground is frozen, slippery.
 The butterfly-drone collapses in on itself now, folding, and at the same time, evaporating.

 "That's a neat trick," Kojak says through his survival suit.
-His mask makes conversation difficult.
+His mask makes is voice sound like a frightened bird.

-Star puts the butterfly back in its case as it shrinks to normal size.
+Star puts the drone-butterfly back in its case as it shrinks.
 "It's the same tech as the energy-domes but with some stolen avatar systems too."

-"Never saw one before."
+"Never saw one."
 He shakes his head.
 “Could’ve used one a few years ago, though.”

 "They're short range."

 Star stands, takes in their location.
 Ahead is a wall of rusted vehicles covered in ice.
-The night dome of Great London casts a slight glow over everything, and the snow appears black as it swirls around slime encrusted icicles.
+The night dome of Great London casts a weak pallor over everything.
+The snow is black and swirls around the petro-slime encrusted icicles.

-The sound comes from above.
-It's snapping noise, full of electricity.
+The sound comes from above now.
+It's snapping noise, electric.
+"What's that?"
+Star looks into murk above.

-Kojak grabs her by the arm and pulls.
+Kojak grabs her by the arm, pulls suddenly.
 An energy pulse vaporizes a large section of the wall next to them.
+Bright sparks.
 Kojak pulls Star to the ground now, drags her into the maze of walls.
-Twisting debris and the mangled industrial equipment hides them.
-But the beams continue their assault.
+Twisting debris and the mangled industrial equipment.
+But the pulse beams continue their assault.
 Probing.
 Slashing.

 There’s a terrific explosion from above.
 The nuke, Kojak thinks.